LabelWorkshop/ios/.github/PULL_REQUEST_TEMPLATE.md

 # Details
 <!--
-Summerize your changes, why they were made, and what issue(s) will be closed.
+Summarize your changes, why they were made, and what issue(s) will be closed.

 Before submitting read [Contributation Guidelines](https://github.com/LabelWorkshop/ios/blob/main/CONTRIBUTING.md) -->